 - Combine chickpeas, olive oil, harissa and salt and pepper.
 Mix well.

-- Dice tomatoes and place in a salad bowl with the lemon juice, salt and pepper and 1/2 teaspoon of harissa.
+- Place halved tomatoes in a salad bowl with the lemon juice, salt and pepper and 1/2 teaspoon of harissa.
 Leave to marinade until chickpeas are done.

 - Once chickpeas are cooled, combine cucumber, red onion, and chickpeas with the tomatoes.